SM 25x150 [2xM8] / N52 - magnetic roller

 Apart from immense power, neodymium magnets have the following advantages:

-- Significant importance in advanced technologically fields – are utilized in HDD drives, electric motors, medical apparatus and various technologically advanced devices.
+- Significant importance in modern technologies – are used in computer drives, electric drive mechanisms, medical equipment and other advanced devices.

 Disadvantages of neodymium magnets:

-- Potential hazard arising from small pieces of magnets pose a threat, in case of ingestion, which becomes significant in the context of child safety.
-Furthermore, miniscule components of these devices can complicate diagnosis when they are in the body.
+- Possible danger arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the context of child safety.
+Furthermore, tiny parts of these devices are able to hinder the diagnostic process after entering the body.

 Exercise Caution with Neodymium Magnets